Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 <p>In the same way you can use them in presenters if you don't want to keep it in the model layer.
 They can also be injected as a dependency into a usecase.
 Choose whatever suits you better and the complexity of the application.</p>

-<h3>Values</h3>
+<h3>Value objects</h3>

-<p>In many applications you may encounter a situation, where a concept deserves own abstraction and whose equality isn't based on identity but on the value, some examples would be Ruby's Date or Money concept, typical for e-commerce applications.
+<p>In many applications you may encounter a situation where a concept deserves own abstraction and whose equality isn't based on identity but on the value, some examples would be Ruby's <code>Date</code> or <code>Money</code> concept, typical for e-commerce applications.
 Extraction to a value object (or domain model) is a great convenience.
-Imagine a situation, where you have a hierarchy of roles of users - you will probably want to compare the roles if one is "greater" than another to decide, if some action can be performed - the RoleRank would solve this problem:</p>
+Imagine a situation where you have a hierarchy of roles of users - you will probably want to compare the roles if one is "greater" than another to decide, if some action can be performed - the <code>RoleRank</code> would solve this problem:</p>

 ``` ruby